grafana/mimir/docs/sources/operating/deploying-the-monitoring-mixin/dashboards/ruler.md

 # Ruler

-This dashboard shows health and activity metrics for the ruler.
-It includes object storage metrics for operations triggered by the ruler.
+The Ruler dashboard shows health and activity metrics for the ruler and object storage metrics for operations triggered by the ruler.

 ## Example

-The following screenshot shows an example of this dashboard from a demo cluster.
+The following example shows a Ruler dashboard from a demo cluster.

 ![Grafana Mimir ruler dashboard](../../../images/dashboards/mimir-ruler.png)